tapaswenipathak/Scripts/README.md

 ##Explain_Word.py

-Enter the word to find the meaning and example usage.
+Enter the word to find it's meaning and example usage.
+This uses [WordNik API] (http://developer.wordnik.com/)

 ##Word_of_The_Day.py

 Run this script to get word of the day, it's meaning and example usage.
+This uses [WordNik API] (http://developer.wordnik.com/)